MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 Certificate management will only store the profile uid from Certificate Services with domain and sAMAccountName.
 Once the user is deleted from AD, the user cache is only present for the certificates which they have enrolled.
 Deleting from the MIM CM database is not supported as this can cause overall harm to the operation of the environment.

 ## Opt-out of telemetry
-Previous builds FIM/MIM used to collect anonymized telemetry about each deployment and transmits this data over HTTPS to Microsoft servers.
-This data was used by Microsoft to help improve future versions of FIM/MIM in the past.
+Previous builds of FIM and MIM used to collect anonymized telemetry about each deployment and transmits this data over HTTPS to Microsoft servers.
+This data was used by Microsoft to help improve versions of FIM/MIM in the past.

 >[!Note]
 > In later releases of 4.5.x.x or greater data collection will be disabled.

-To disable data collection in previous version run change mode and deselect the following prompt:
+To disable data collection in previous versions, run change mode and deselect the following prompt:

 ![Screenshot showing the opt-out screen for Microsoft Identify Management Customer Experience Improvement Program.](media/mim-privacy-compliance/mim-privacy-compliance-ceip.PNG)